rodrigom-oktana-io/lowtide-ui/README.md

 #### `Tag`

 Based on the `Chip` component from MaterialUI, it represents a tag of the tool templates.
-It's used both in the cards to show the specific template tags, and in the `FilterBox` to show all tags available; it can be clickable or deletable (mainly useful fot the ).
+It's used both in the cards to show the specific template tags, and in the `FilterBox` to show all tags available; it can be clickable or deletable (mainly useful fot the `FilterBox` component).
 Takes the following props:

 - `label`: _String_.
 The text to be displayed in the Tag.
 - `selected`: _Boolean_.Determines fi the chip is selected (To give it an accent background).
-- handleChipClick: _function_.
+- `handleChipClick`: _function_.
 To be executed in the parent component when the Tag is clicked.
 If this prop is not provided, then the Tag won't be clickable.
-- handleDelete: _function_.
+- `handleDelete`: _function_.
 To be executed in the parent component when the Tag is deleted.
 If this prop is not provided, then the Tag won't be deletable.

 ## Next Steps